 Little Bohemia in Manitowish Waters, Wisconsin

-I remember the scenery in Northern Wisconsin being beautiful and pristine, with great northern forest and lakes that number in the hundreds.
+I remember the scenery in Northern Wisconsin is beautiful and pristine, with great northern forests and lakes that number in the hundreds.
 One might even claim this is “God’s Country” by the incredible beauty and virgin forests.
 However, at some point, most campers became acclimated to the scenery and look for other interesting things to view while traveling to and from the job site.
 Thankfully, because of where the camp was located, our bus often rode by the Bohemia Lodge off Highway 51 in Manitowish Waters.
-For those who unaware, Little Bohemia gained fame and notoriety because on the afternoon of April 21, 1934, the FBI had a shoot-out with the John Dillinger gang.
+For those who were unaware, Little Bohemia gained fame and notoriety because, on the afternoon of April 21, 1934, the FBI had a shoot-out with the John Dillinger gang.
 A group of gang members and several girlfriends had arrived there for a weekend of rest.
 The following day, the FBI was notified of this fact and due to the imminent departure of the gang, the FBI moved in with a limited amount of preparation.
 The women were captured during this raid but most of the men escaped out the back of the restaurant.
 I didn’t get the chance to actually visit this infamous crime scene while at camp but a field trip to Little Bohemia would have been a great choice.
-I vaguely remember thinking how such an infamous event could actually took place in such a remote and peaceful area.
+I vaguely remember thinking how such an infamous event could actually take place in such a remote and peaceful area.

 There was one cabin mate that I didn't get along with.
 He'd constantly harassed and teased me.
 I don't know if he was more annoying or aggravating but the tension built during those 6 weeks.
 Towards the last week or so, I told him to knock it off and he persisted.
 I then started pushing him and begged for a fight but he resisted.
 That made me angrier as I continued to push him as we got closer and closer to the screen door of our cabin.
 I then pushed him with all my might and he flew through the screen door and landed outside.
 As he lay on the ground, he looked at me with bewilderment and I told the counselor to discipline me accordingly.
 At that point, I didn't care.